lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script list files in current parent and boot directory
+this script prints the file type of iamafile